 My co-author and I are both former school leaders and Branching Minds consultants.
 We support system-wide equity initiatives and tackle challenges related to disproportionality and disparities within our schools.
 We work hard to help schools support the mantra that ALL truly means ALL students receive support through a Multi-Tiered System of Supports (MTSS).
 So, let’s begin—grab your data and get ready to bring disproportionality to the light of day.
 We’ll provide critical examples of leveraging your MTSS problem-solving to address disproportionality and create equity.

 As lifelong educators, my co-author and I have experienced a combined 50, yes 50 years in education!
-Spring semesters, planning, reviewing middle-of-year data, and targeting support before the final bell rings for summer.
-No matter what role we have held, including teacher, administrator, instructional coach, our instinctual goal was to ensure at least one year’s growth for every student.
+Spring semesters, planning, reviewing data, and targeting support before the final bell rings for summer.
+No matter what role we have held, including teacher, administrator, or instructional coach, our instinctual goal was to ensure at least one year’s growth for every student.
+But it's not so simple, is it?
+With the best intentions, our initial instinct is to group students to focus on remediating foundational skills, only to risk excluding them from grade-level content instruction.